earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

     avatar  : "/assets/images/authors/vladaionescu.jpg"
 ```

+All I want to do is find out before my blog starts if this file contains any errors.
+You know, without running the blog and hitting a code path that reads these values.
+It won't be an earth shattering improvement to the blog, but it will just remove a little papercut of a problem.

-To validate this I could use JSON Schema or probably a variatey of other tools, but Cue Langauge does have some nice properties.
+To validate this I could use JSON Schema, or DHALL, which is amazing, or probably a variatey of other tools, but the Cue Langauge does have some nice properties, so that what I'll be using.
 To start with I will create a description of what my author type looks like.

 ```
 #Author : {